EnergyModelsX/EnergyModelsHeat.jl/docs/src/structures/nodes.md

 ### Heat pump

-A `HeatPump` node convert low temperature heat to high(er) temperature heat by utilizing en exergy driving force (e.g. electricity).
+A `HeatPump` node to convert low temperature heat to high(er) temperature heat by utilizing en exergy driving force (e.g. electricity).
 The node allows time-varying coefficient of performance (COP).

 HeatPump has the following fields:
 - **`id`** :\
      The field `id` is only used for providing a name to the storage.
 - **`cap::TimeProfile`** :\
-    The installed heating capacity.\n
+    The installed heating capacity.
 - **`cap_lower_bound`** :\
-    The lower capacity bound for flexibility, value between 0 and 1 reflecting the lowest possible relative capacity
+    The lower capacity bound for flexibility, value between 0 and 1 reflecting the lowest possible relative capacity.
 - **`t_source`** :\
     The temperature profile of the heat source
 - **`t_sink`** :\